-80 The UNEP/WMO and Shindell et al. studies analyzed the 1650 individual control measures in the technology and emission databases of the IIASA Greenhouse gas: Air pollution Interactions and Synergies (GAINS) climate model.
+86 The UNEP/WMO and Shindell et al. studies analyzed the 1650 individual control measures in the technology and emission databases of the IIASA Greenhouse gas: Air pollution Interactions and Synergies (GAINS) climate model.
 These were grouped into 400 categories which were then analyzed for their impacts on emissions of methane, carbon monoxide, black carbon, organic carbon, sulfur dioxide (SO2), nitrogen oxides (NOx), volatile organic compounds (VOCs) and carbon dioxide.
 The measures were further analyzed to determine the net effect of the changes in global radiative forcing (RF) due to changes in emissions of the studied gases and aerosols, and ranked according to their efficacy at reducing global RF.
 130 measures were shown to reduce global RF and the top 16 of those measures were shown to produce almost 90% of the total mitigation potential.
 Shindell et al. combined four measures into two larger categories of measures, reducing to 14 the original 16 measures.
 See Shindell D. et al. (2012) Simultaneously mitigating near-term climate change and improving human health and food security, Sci.
-335:183, available at http://www.sciencemag.org/content/335/6065/183.short; and UNEP/WMO (2011) Integrated Assessment of Black Carbon and Tropospheric Ozone: Summary for Decision Makers, available at http://www.unep.org/dewa/Portals/67/pdf/BlackCarbon_SDM.pdf.
+335:183; and UNEP/WMO (2011)) Integrated Assessment of Black Carbon and Tropospheric Ozone: Summary for Decisions Makers

-81 UNEP (2011) Near-term Climate Protection and Clean Air Benefits: Actions for Controlling Short-Lived Climate Forcers, available at http://www.unep.org/pdf/Near_Term_Climate_Protection&Air_Benefits.pdf ("These measures can accomplish about 38 per cent reduction of global methane emissions and around 77 per cent of black carbon emissions, if implemented between now and 2030, relative to a 2030 'reference' emission scenario.").
-See also Shindell D. et al. (2012) Simultaneously mitigating near-term climate change and improving human health and food security, Sci.
-335:183, available at http://www.sciencemag.org/content/335/6065/183.short.
+87 UNEP (2011) NEAR-TERM CLIMATE PROTECTION AND CLEAN AIR BENEFITS: ACTIONS FOR CONTROLLING SHORT-LIVED CLIMATE FORCERS ("These measures can accomplish about 38 per cent reduction of global methane emissions and around 77 per cent of black carbon emissions, if implemented between now and 2030, relative to a 2030 'reference' emission scenario."); see also Shindell D. et al. (2012) Simultaneously mitigating near-term climate change and improving human health and food security, Sci.
+335:183.

-82 Bond T. C. et al. (2013) Bounding the role of black carbon in the climate system: a scientific assessment, Accepted for publication in the Journal of Geophysical Research-Atmospheres, DOI:10.1002/jgrd.50171 ("For a few of these sources, such as diesel engines and possibly residential biofuels, warming is strong enough that eliminating all emissions from these sources would reduce net climate forcing (i.e., produce cooling).").
+88 Bond T. C. et al. (2013) Bounding the role of black carbon in the climate system: a scientific assessment, Accepted for publication in the J. of Geophys.
+Res. -Atmos., DOI:10.1002/jgrd.50171 ("For a few of these sources, such as diesel engines and possibly residential biofuels, warming is strong enough that eliminating all emissions from these sources would reduce net climate forcing (i.e., produce cooling).").

-83 Lam N. et al. (2012) Household light makes global heat: high black carbon emissions from kerosene wick lamps, Environ.
+89 Lam N. et al. (2012) Household light makes global heat: high black carbon emissions from kerosene wick lamps, Environ.
 Sci.
-Technol. available at http://ehs.sph.berkeley.edu/krsmith/publications/2012/lam_est_2012.pdf ("Kerosene-fueled wick lamps used in millions of developing-country households are a significant but overlooked source of black carbon (BC) emissions.
+Technol. ("Kerosene-fueled wick lamps used in millions of developing-country households are a significant but overlooked source of black carbon (BC) emissions.
 We present new laboratory and field measurements showing that 7-9% of kerosene consumed by widely used simple wick lamps is converted to carbonaceous particulate matter that is nearly pure BC...Kerosene lamps have affordable alternatives that pose few clear adoption barriers and would provide immediate benefit to user welfare.
 The net effect on climate is definitively positive forcing as co-emitted organic carbon is low.
-No other major BC source has such readily available alternatives, definitive climate forcing effects, and cobenefits.
+No other major BC source has such readily available alternatives, definitive climate forcing effects, and co-benefits.
 Replacement of kerosene-fueled wick lamps deserves strong consideration for programs that target short-lived climate forcers.").